cdfoundation/sig-interoperability/workstreams/events_in_cicd/vocabulary.md

 - **Tests Finished**: a Test task has finished, the event will contain the finished status, success, error or failure
 - **Artifact Packaged**: an artifact has been packaged for distribution, this artifact is now versioned with a fixed version
 - **Artifact Released**: an artifact has been released and it can be advertised for others to use

+Pipeline Events MUST include the following attributes:
+- **Pipeline Instance Id**: unique identifier for a pipeline execution
+- **Pipeline Name**: unique identifier for the pipeline, not for the instance.
+A pipeline can have multiple instances/runs.
+- **Pipeline Status**: current status of the pipeline at the time when the event was emitted.
+If the pipeline is finished, this attribute should reflect if it finished successfully or if there was an error on the execution.

+Optional attributes:
+- **Pipeline URL**: URL to locate where  pipeline instances are running
+- **Pipeline Instance Errors**: error field to indicate possible compilation, test, build and package errors.

 # Continuous Deployment Pipelines Events